BaseSpatialAudioEngine

 mute

-Whether to stop subscribing to the audio streams of all remote users:
+Whether to stop subscribing to all remote users' audio streams:

-• true: Stop subscribing to the audio streams of all remote users.
+• true: Stop subscribing to all remote users' audio streams.

-• false: Subscribe to the audio streams of all remote users.
+• false: Subscribe to all remote users' audio streams.

-When the method call succeeds, there is no return value; when fails, the AgoraRtcException exception is thrown; and you need to catch the exception and handle it accordingly.
+When the method call succeeds, there is no return value; when it fails, the AgoraRtcException exception is thrown.
+You need to catch the exception and handle it accordingly.
+See Error Codes for details and resolution suggestions.

 muteLocalAudioStream